 - 1 medium sweet yellow pepper, coarsely chopped

 - 1 medium sweet red pepper, coarsely chopped

 - 1/2 cup white wine or chicken broth

 - 1 tablespoon minced fresh oregano or 1/2 teaspoon dried oregano

 - In a large skillet, heat 1 tablespoon oil over medium-high heat.
 Season pork chops with 1/2 teaspoon salt and 1/8 teaspoon pepper.
 Brown chops on both sides.
 Remove from pan.

 - In same pan, heat remaining oil over medium-high heat.
-Add mushrooms, yellow pepper and red pepper; cook and stir 3-4 minutes or until mushrooms are tender.
+Add mushrooms, yellow pepper and red pepper; cook and stir until mushrooms are tender, 3-4 minutes.
 Add tomatoes, wine, oregano, garlic and the remaining salt and pepper.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 2 minutes.

 - Return chops to pan.
-Cook, covered, 5-7 minutes or until a thermometer inserted in pork reads 145°.
-Let stand 5 minutes; if desired, serve with rice.
+Cook, covered, until a thermometer inserted in pork reads 145°, 5-7 minutes.
+Let stand 5 minutes.
+If desired, serve with rice.